LeoMobileDeveloper/ios-developer-tools/README.md

 - [matrix](https://github.com/Tencent/matrix) Matrix is a plugin style, non-invasive APM system developed by WeChat.
 - [Hexspeak](https://en.m.wikipedia.org/wiki/Hexspeak) termination code detail in crash log
 - [PLCrashReporter](https://www.plcrashreporter.org/) Reliable, open-source crash reporting for iOS and Mac OS X.
+- [InAppViewDebugger](https://github.com/indragiek/InAppViewDebugger) A UIView debugger (like Reveal or Xcode) that can be embedded in an app for on-device view debugging

 ## Project Analyze